bretgiddings/faythe/README.md

 ## Background

 If you use SSH a lot in your work, you are likely to prefer public keys over passwords, probably used in conjunction with an SSH agent.
 However, for the server administrator, enabling just public keys for authentication can be problematic as you have to trust that your users are using a secure passphrase against their public key.
-Using signed SSH public keys can partially solve this issue - you can prompt once per-day (or other suitable interval) and return a signed copy of their SSH public valid for that interval.
+Using signed SSH public keys can partially solve this issue - you can prompt once per-day (or other suitable interval) and return a signed copy of their SSH public valid for that interval - with the ability to encode additional principals in the certificate for delegated access.
 If the signing process involves 2fa, you can further enhance your security as you now have a greater degree of trust in the initial authenticating and signing and the concerns about how well protected the users' private key are a partially addressed.

 # SSH CA Server